solomonhas/CS422-ARA/logs/log.md

   - added pdfs directory to store pdfs before they are sent to the server.
 Going to change this for sure.
   - added requirements.txt to help speed up getting required modules

+## Date: 04/21/2024 - Group Meeting
+- **Meeting Time:** 6:00 PM - 6:30 PM
+- **Notes:**
+  - Talked about implimentation between UI and database.
+  - Worked on how the PDF's and notes will be sent/received from the database to the UI

 ## Date: 4/21/2024
 **logged by:** Miles Anderson